 The sign of a general sleep problem can include the following:

-The above symptoms include the signs of the common sleep ‘disorder,’ insomnia.
-Sometimes divided into difficulty falling sleep (sleep onset insomnia) and difficulty staying asleep (sleep maintenance insomnia), it is in general the inability to get enough sleep to feel rested during your waking hours.
+The above symptoms include the signs of the common sleep disorder insomnia.
+Sometimes divided into difficulty falling asleep (sleep-onset insomnia) and difficulty staying asleep (sleep maintenance insomnia), it is, in general, the inability to get enough sleep to feel rested during your waking hours.

 There are other sleep disorders besides insomnia.
 These tend to be more genetic and brain-based than regular sleep problems, which have more marked symptoms and can be stress and anxiety-related.